dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 This feature was introduced in [v20.11.0](https://github.com/dgraph-io/dgraph/releases/tag/v20.11.0).
 {{% /notice %}}

-You can override the default folder path by adding `destination` input field to the directory where you want to export data in the GraphQL mutation request as follows:
+You can override the default folder path by adding the `destination` input field to the directory where you want to export data in the GraphQL mutation request, as follows:

 ```graphql
 mutation {